arizvisa/ida-minsc/_sources/index.rst.txt

 A number of concepts are introduced such as a tagging system, support for multicased functions, and filtering with the intention that most search and annotation issues can be performed with just a few lines of code.
-This should enable a user to write quick, hacky, throwaway code that can be used to augment their reversing endeavors.
+This should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.

 This plugin supports all the different platforms that IDA supports which includes Windows, Linux, and MacOS.
-At the present time, only IDA 6.9 up till IDA 7.1.180227 are supported.
+At the present time, only IDA 6.9 up till IDA 7.1.180227 are currently supported.

 Table of Contents
 =================